Charterhouse/charterhouse.github.io/_drafts/decentralized-identity-findings.markdown

 	    "message": "Send bitcoins to the address specified."
 	}

-Once the block with your transaction is confirmed then you can check your balacnce at your Blockstack address.
+Once the block with your transaction is confirmed then you can check your balance at your Blockstack address.
 (The balance below is in terms of BTC):

 	$ blockstack balance